 7 Mistakes Business Owners Make When it's Time to Sell

-Here are seven common mistakes that business owners make when it's time to sell and how you can avoid them.
+Here are 7 mistakes, owners make and how you can avoid them.

 One of the most important lessons for business owners is to avoid selling their business out of necessity and instead have a well-considered exit strategy.